-We arrived at the Ekareach offices in Kampot during a down pour.
-We used the Pass App (ANDROID / IOS) to order a local tuk tuk driver.
-One of the tuk tuk drivers sitting in his tuk tuk outside the offices accepted it immediately.
+We arrived at the Ekareach offices in Kampot during a downpour.
+We used the Pass App to order a local tuk-tuk driver.
+One of the tuk-tuk drivers sitting in his tuk-tuk outside the offices accepted it immediately.
 It’s as if he was waiting for us fresh fish.

 After the sun had set, we had a delicious dinner at the Lemongrass Bistro.
 Don’t miss this cute little outdoor corner restaurant when in town.

-After we acquired our desired daily dose of caffeine, we jumped back onto the scooter, punched in our first stop, La Plantation, into google maps and set off.
+After we acquired our desired daily dose of caffeine, we jumped back onto the scooter, punched in our first stop, La Plantation, into google maps, and set off.
 The ride out there was quite bumpy for 2 people on a scooter.
-Some parts of the road were also extremely muddy so we had to take it very slow.
+Some parts of the road were also extremely muddy so we had to take it very slowly.

 We departed La Plantation and made haste for the salt fields.
-From what we had read, the best time of day to visit the salt fields was at sunset.
+From what we had read, the best time of day to visit the salt fields was sunset.
 Unfortunately for us, it was overcast that day.
-However, we still made a trip passed the fields but they were nothing to write home about on an overcast evening.
+However, we still made a trip passed the fields but they were nothing to write home about on a cloudy evening.

 That night we grabbed dinner at Kampot River Food and called it a night.